GIG-Cymru-NHS-Wales/ways-of-working/README.md

 # Ways of Working

-DRAFT + WORK IN PROGRESS + REQUEST FOR COMMENTS
+EXPERIMENT BY IGDC-DHCW + DRAFT + WORK IN PROGRESS + REQUEST FOR COMMENTS

 Ways of Working (WoW) is a phrase that describes how people collaborate.
 Also known as working agreements, principles, values, tenets, norms, ground rules, group expectations, team aspirations, group understandings, company culture, and more.